Garrettsville, Ohio: History

 In 1806, the Cleveland-Pittsburgh Road was constructed near Garrett's mill.
 This improved commerce to the area, and nearby pioneers would mill their grain at the mill, eventually building roads and trails to meet with the Cleveland-Pittsburgh Road.
-By 1864, residents in the area around the mill had built up a settlement which they hoped to incorporate.
-This was done, and on September 1, 1864, Garrettsville was incorporated as a village.
+In 1830, the Garrettsville Post Office was established.
+By 1864, residents in the area around the mill had built up a settlement, which was incorporated as a village on September 1, 1864.

-In November, 1935, Alvin Karpis robbed a train in Garrettsville.
-Karpis was a member of Ma Barker's gang, and was assisted in the robbery by gang member Harry Campbell and at least one other accomplice.
+Alvin Karpis robbed a train in Garrettsville in November 1935.
+Karpis was a member of the Barker-Karpis Gang, and was assisted in the robbery by gang member Harry Campbell and at least one other accomplice.
 Karpis and his gang stole $30,000, and obtained a private airplane to escape to Hot Springs, Arkansas.
 Karpis was eventually convicted of his crimes, and was imprisoned at Alcatraz longer than any other inmate.

 On March 22, 2014, a large fire broke out downtown, burning approximately one city block and 13 businesses to the ground.
 The local fire department was assisted by 34 fire departments from surrounding communities.
 Despite the size of the fire nobody was seriously injured; although one Windham firefighter suffered from smoke inhalation.
 Rick Patrick is the current mayor of Garrettsville.